 7. Hazina SACCO

-This SACCO focuses on county government employees, National government employees, government organization employees as well as those in the private sector.
+This SACCO focuses on county government employees, National government employees, government organisation employees, as well as those in the private sector.

 The SACCO was founded in 1971 and has grown to become a deposit-taking SACCO society with a membership of over 15,000.